YutaGoto/JumpKingPlus.github.io/_docs/modding/screens.md

 # Screens folder
 {: .no_toc }

-contains textures such as background, foreground, midground, scrolling images and masks.
+contains textures such as background, foreground, midground, scrolling images and masks.<!-- more -->
 {: .fs-6 .fw-300 }

 All of the layers of a screen can be merged to make a result like this (*without counting the hidden wall because that's a type of prop*):